BPdg06/project-2-329/README.md

 ## Project Description

 My React project is going to be showing the users to filter and search the characters by their names and for each character's information including actor's name, status and etc, will be displaying with the photo.
+In addition, the users may add their favorite characters to the "My List" and save them.

 ## API